dipeshbhatt1/Student-Performance-Analysis/README.md

         </span>
       </span></animated-image></p>

  - This repository represents **"An in-depth analysis of the performance of students of my school (JNV Baghpat) in secondary school examination through pivot tables and Interactive Excel Dashboard"**
- - It also helps analyze the status of admission of these students to Senior Secondary
+ - This analysis has helped the school administrators identify areas of improvement, personalize learning experiences, and provide targeted support to struggling students.
- - With the help of this project we can get useful insights into the performance of students which can eventually help the school taking important decisions for the ultimate good of students
+ - Furthermore, this student performance analysis is helping school administrators and policymakers in decision-making processes and helped them allocate resources more effectively.

 ## ⏳ Dataset
 * Data of 83 students of my school has been used